This summer in Seoul, some 50 parks and plazas in the city have pools and fountains to play in for free.

 “Warm up before you get in, starting with the parts of your body farthest from the heart.
 Also, it’s not good to swim right after eating.”

 Experts advise parents to always accompany their children when they get in the pool.

-And at the beach, children have to wear life vests at all times and should refrain from swimming where there’s a strong current.
+At the beach, children have to wear life vests at all times and to refrain from swimming where there’s a strong current.